fanpu/website/_posts/2023-09-02-setting-up-yuancon-controller-sound-voltex.markdown

 - [This KSM FAQ page on Reddit](https://www.reddit.com/r/kshootmania/wiki/gettingsongs/#wiki_getting_more_songs) provides many useful links for downloading new songs

-Once you have downloaded the songs, unzip and extract them if necessary, and copy them into the ``
+Once you have downloaded the songs, unzip and extract them if necessary, and copy them into `./bin/songs`.

 ## Skinning The Game

-The default skin works, but it is pretty mid:
+The default skin works, but it is not very impressive:

 {% include figure.html
-    path="/assets/img/posts/sdvx/sdvx-default-480.gif"
+    path="/assets/img/posts/sdvx/sdvx_default.webp"
     width="400px"
     class="z-depth-1"
 %}

-However, let's try to re-create the original SDVX arcade experience with skins.
+Let's try to re-create the original SDVX arcade experience with skins.
 You can get skins for the game [here](https://oniichan.wtf/help/skins.html).
 These are really high-effort and well-made, and huge thanks to the developers